In a dicotyledonous stem, the sequence of tissues from the outside to the inside is

 Which one of the following statements pertaining to plant structure is correct?

-(a) Cork lacks stomata, but Ienticels carry out transpiration.
+(1) Cork lacks stomata, but lenticels carry out transpiration.

 Grafting is successful in dicots but not in monocots because the dicots have